-Best of all, there are NO ads on this page.
-The Wellness News You Can Use is ad free.
 However, once you click on an article you’ll be taken to a content partner and you’ll probably see some ads.
 That’s the way the web works these days.

 The Wellness News You Can Use online newsletter is just getting started.
 New articles are being added daily and a video library is coming soon.
 All the articles are searchable and you can browse major topics like fitness, nutrition, and health.

 The value of this online health and wellness newsletter is the effort that goes into finding and posting health and wellness articles that come from trusted sources.
 With so much misinformation out there, you now have a single location where you and your employees can get trusted health information on a variety of wellness topics.